 The Belgians pick up a victory against the invading Germans at the Battle of Haelen.
 While it seemed significant for the Belgians, it did not deter Germany's invasion.
 However, it did have an impact on the use of horses in battle.
 Technology had surpassed horses, and their use began to become obsolete.

 The German advance through Belgium to France did not go as smoothly as the Germans had hoped.
 The Belgians put up a good fight, destroying railway lines to slow the transport of German supplies.

 Despite a French counter-attack that saw the deaths of many Frenchmen on the battlefields at Ardennes, the Germans continued to march into France.
 They were eventually halted by the Allies at the First Battle of The Marne.

 British troops had advanced from the northern coast of France to the Belgian town of Mons.
 Although they initially held off the Germans, they were soon forced to retreat.

 The British lost a huge number of men at the first battle of Ypres.

-By Christmas, all hopes that the war would be over had gone and the holiday saw men of both sides digging themselves into the trenches of the Western Front.
+By Christmas, all hope that the war would be over had gone, and the holiday saw men of both sides digging themselves into the trenches of the Western Front.

 The use of airships by the Germans increased.
 Zeppelins began attacking London.
-They were also used for naval reconnaissance, to attack London and smaller balloons were used for reconnaissance along the Western Front.
-They were only stopped when the introduction of aeroplanes shot them down.
+They were also used for naval reconnaissance, to attack London, and smaller balloons were used for reconnaissance along the Western Front.
+They were only stopped when the introduction of airplanes shot them down.

-Italy chooses to forego their neutrality and declares war on Germany.
+Italy chooses to forego its neutrality and declares war on Germany.

 The British land troops on Gallipoli in hopes of pushing the Ottoman Empire back and opening up Dardanelles.
 The mission was a failure.